jaanga/moon/rover-256p/readme.md

 * Location map in the menu
 	* With 'click and go there' feature
 * Create a slide show that zooms to different locations

+## Issues

+* Big issue: vertical artifacts at first line of every IMG file
+	* Is it the data or is it me??
+* Convoluted auto rotate code
+* Extra placards to the south being displayed

 ## Sources